-Sydney's Forward Economy takes a place-based approach to supporting our economy, with a vision to champion a global economy that unlocks innovation, which is sustainable and inclusive, and provides great local experiences.
+This strategy sets a vision to champion a global economy that unlocks innovation, which is sustainable and inclusive, and provides great local experiences.

 We're targeting 200,000 new jobs in our city by 2036.
 To drive an innovation-led transformation of our economy we're targeting 70% of these new jobs to be in knowledge and innovation intensive industries.